adrianblakey/slot-car-ecom/README.md

 The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up about the build parameters that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki).

 The REMORA binary has values that we found to work well for our prototype testing.
 It changes the duty cycle ramping and pwm frequencies from the default values, and lowers the duty drag 70% - from its default of 75%.
-The timing default is suitable for all but high Kv motors (see below).
+The timing default is suitable for all but high K~v motors (see below).

 As long as the firmware has not been compiled with the "ANALOG" option (it hasn't) - the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.